-Welcome to fifth grade English and social studies!
+Welcome to fifth grade social studies!
 This introduction will help you get your year off to a good start.
 Please read the entire introduction before beginning lesson 1.

-This book is written to you, the student, and it will guide you through a full year of learning in English and United States history.
-You will find that the essays, grammar, and vocabulary for each English lesson are all based upon the related social studies content.
-In addition to this coursebook, you will be working with separate books for math and science.
+This book is written to you, the student, and it will guide you through a full year of learning.
 It is expected that you will have a parent, tutor, or teacher to help you.
 Make sure to ask for help whenever you need it.